Solar Panel Installation Cost

 If you have reservations about finding the right contractor, this is understandable, but there are several websites with great professionals who are qualified for the job.
 You can find out more information, including where to find a good roofer here.

 So, what if your roof doesn’t need replacing?
 Is there still anything to worry about?
-Well, yes, as solar panels function better on a clean roof Pressure washing is an excellent option as it is pretty easy and convenient.
+Well, yes, as solar panels function better on a clean roof.
+Professional pressure washing is an excellent option as it can remove years of dirt, moss, and debris.

 That said, how much does it cost?
 The price is dependent on the type of house and the amount of time.
-For instance, a detached house will cost about £500 to £600 as it requires a significant amount of labour.
-The price is for the labour as there are no materials you’ll need to pay for.
+For instance:

 Pressure washing your roof is an ideal way to make the house look neater, and you would be shocked at all the debris and dirt that can collect on the roof when left unattended for a long time.
-That said, DIY is not advised with roof cleaning as the tools necessary aren’t easy to procure.
+That said, DIY roof cleaning isn't advisable.

 Under the UK’s legislation, scaffolding is essential for any job that requires working at height.